fireflycons/tips-for-CKA-CKAD-CKS/README.md

 As for copy/paste:
 * To copy from the question panel, click `Copy` link with the mouse where it is present, else a click on highlighted text auto-copies it (even when the `Copy` link appears with mouse hover - you can't actually click that).
 * To copy and paste _within_ the desktop, it's easiest to use the right-click context menu - I know some of you would prefer to use keyboard shortcuts.
 * Shift + double click will select words, filepaths etc in the terminal.
+Shift + Drag to select multiple words/lines.
 * I could not get `pastetoggle` to work in `vi` for some reason.
 This means you have to enter the `:set paste` and `:set nopaste` commands in normal mode.

 Please read https://docs.linuxfoundation.org/tc-docs/certification/lf-handbook2/exam-user-interface.